cjauvin/imbroglio/index.md

 tagline: Tech Consultant based in Montreal
 ---

+> _"For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled._"
+> ---Richard Feynman

 Hi!
 We do two things, and we do them quite well:

 ## Web Applications